-Making UA work in the age of automation [MAMA Board]
+Making user acquisition work in the age of automation

 Yury dives into how Popcore automates creatives and campaigns, specifically their management and bidding.
 He also reveals what kinds of tools they use to make the process more efficient.
 There’s plenty to gain from automating some of your processes so you can focus on things that matter and require humans!